What is Palatschinke?

 Traditionally, palatschinken were coated in powdered sugar or with jams of different flavors such as strawberry, apricot and plum, as well as cherry or raspberry.
 These fillings are still popularly used today, along with other fillings such as cocoa powder, chocolate syrup, and chocolate hazelnut spread.
 It is also common for palatschinken to be wrapped with fresh and dried fruit as well as poppy seeds.
 While pancakes are usually served with sweet fillings, variations on the recipes now incorporate savory fillings such as cheese, vegetables, and meat.

-See also What is organic asparagus?
+See also What is Mattar Paneer?

 The Hungarian version of palatschinke has a cottage cheese filling.